michael-spengler/wwi19seb-webprogrammierung/README.md

 4. Deploy this lightweight alternative via GitHub Pages
 5. Try to provide such a thing completely without a dedicated backend - fetch the data from the raw jsons on github instead...
 6. Try the forms in issues based approach for event creation...
 7. Zeit für die Gruppenarbeiten
+8. Exkurs zum Thema Sentiment Analyse --> [Sentiment Dashboard](http://h2933354.stratoserver.net/dashboard)